loadbalancerorg/lbfeedback/README.md

 # Authors
 - Developer: Nicholas Turnbull <nicholas.turnbull@loadbalancer.org>

+# Rough notes for testing the alpha
+*Please accept my sincerest apologies for the brevity of these notes, which I will update as time permits. -- NT*
+- Download the most recent version of the alpha from the binaries/ directory of this repository for the target platform and decompress it somewhere convenient.
+- It does not matter where the binary is placed, as it will run from any directory.
+However, in order to write its logs and configuration files, it must be run with root permissions.
+- The binary is designed to be dependency-free irrespective of the platform build target; all required libraries should be compiled in.
+## Linux x86_64
+- For testing purposes, the easiest way to see its output and to terminate it if required is to run the Agent interactively on the shell: `sudo ./lbfeedback`
+- It can also be run via Upstart or simply sent to the background with `sudo nohup ./lbfeedback &` if desired.
+- The service handles signals correctly and will gracefully terminate with a SIGINT, as well as restarting on SIGHUP.
+- The Agent creates its own log path and log at: `/var/log/loadbalancer.org/lbfeedback/agent.log`
+- The Agent creates its own JSON configuration path and default file if they do not exist: `/etc/loadbalancer.org/lbfeedback/agent-config.json`.
+It will create a default configuration of a CPU monitor listening on TCP port 3333 if no configuration exists.
+- Please review and edit the above file to play with the configuration settings; the format should be fairly self-explanatory.
+An arbitrary number of multiple Monitors and Responders may be defined.
+The "input-monitor" JSON field tells a Responder which Monitor to get its data from.
+- Supported Responder types are "http" and "tcp".
+- Supported Monitor types are "cpu", "ram" and "script".
+- If using the "script" monitor type in the JSON config, you will also need to set "script-name" for the monitor to the filename only (not the full path) and place this file in `/etc/loadbalancer.org/lbfeedback`.
+The script must output a load value between 0-100 (the inverse of the reported feedback weight from the Agent) to STDOUT, not the exit status.
+An exit status other than 0 will result in an error stating that the feedback script failed to run.

 # Release Notes, Known Issues and To Do

+## v5.1.8-alpha (2024-02-20)
+- Numerous bug fixes; refactoring to SystemMonitor and FeedbackResponder services.
+- TCP Mode is now available again and is the default feedback mode.
+- Known Issue: The JSON config needs decoupling from the object types in the code as it has ended up duplicating fields so that it ends up in a usable format.
+- First Agent release ready for initial testing.
+- The Configuration Tool is still in progress and will be released for alpha testing as it is available.

 ## v5.1.6-alpha (2024-02-16)
 - This is a very early alpha release for initial testing internally within Loadbalancer.org.